0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Pretending like the silence is still alive
 ```

-- The voice changes from the narrator to the crush for the bridge
+- Still wants be delusional even though the crush does not share the feelings with the protagonist
+- They still think that they will be able to get together

 ```ad-quote
 title: **wetdream** 1:B:5-8